 French and Francophone Studies Minor

-Minors in French and Francophone studies must take six courses numbered FREN 1502 Intermediate French II and higher, to be chosen in consultation with the assigned departmental French and Francophone studies minor adviser.
+The French and Francophone studies minor consists of six core and elective courses, numbered FREN 1502 Intermediate French II and higher, to be chosen in consultation with the assigned departmental French and Francophone studies minor adviser.

 Courses for the minor, to be completed all in French, will normally include the following: